File Juicer

 iPhoto cache files

-iPhoto is the best example at is keeps all the images it catalogs in several resolutions ranging from tiny icons to the original untouched high resolution photo.
-The low resolution photos are ordinary JPEG files and directly accessible with Finder, but its icon caches are in iPhoto's private format.
-File Juicer can open these files and extract all the icons even for photos which have been deleted from the iPhoto library.
+Is an excellent example on an app which keeps all the images it catalogs in several resolutions ranging from tiny icons to the original untouched high resolution photo.
+The low resolution photos are ordinary JPEG files and directly accessible with Finder, but its icon caches are in Photos's private format.
+File Juicer can open these files and extract all the icons even for photos which have been deleted from the Photos library.

 firefox cache files iPods and iPhones can also contain images, video and text which can be searched.
 You can put the iPod in "hard disk mode" with iTunes, open its folders and take a look.
 The most inconvenient format found in there is the ithmb file format.
 It is a mess of a file format and every type of iPod has its own versions of the ithmb files.
 I try to keep track of this and allow for conversion to tiff.
 The ithmb files can also be found inside the iPhoto library, but if more than one kind of iPod is used on the same Mac File Jucier many not be able to decipher them.